bhavikajalli/Graph-Analysis-and-Clustering/README.md

 python creategraph.py metoo_processedTweets.txt --graphtype similarity --output similarityGraph.txt
 ```
 ### Detecting the Communities in the graphs
 The project uses three clustering methodologies to detect communities in the above graphs.
 Label Propagation Algorithm(LPA), Louvian Modularity(LM) and InfoMap.
-The python file detectcommunities.py contains the code to detect the communities i=using LPA and LM.
+The python file detectcommunities.py contains the code to detect the communities using LPA and LM.
 Infomap is a network clustering algorithm based on the[Map equation](http://www.mapequation.org/publications.html#Rosvall-Axelsson-Bergstrom-2009-Map-equation).For more info, and how to install it see [www.mapequation.org](http://www.mapequation.org).
 The code takes in a graph and an argument for the chosen model and gives the detected communities as a txt file with the node and the community that the node belongs to in a tab seperated format.
 ```
 python detectcommunities.py mentionGraph.txt --model LPA --output LPA.txt